 This section is non-normative.

-Two different flows are described.
-Which flow to use depends on the capabilities of the client.
+Two different flows are described, and the choice of flow depends on the client's capabilities.

-If a client is able to run public key cryptographic primitives, i.e. key pair generation and signatures, and has access to some kind of trusted execution environment where private keys are protected from the regular execution environment, then it can use the long term flow.
-Clients that do not have access to these capabilities, or do not want to use them, must select the short term flow.
+If a client supports public key cryptographic operations, such as key pair generation and digital signatures, and has access to a trusted execution environment (TEE) that protects private keys from the regular execution environment, then it can use the long-term flow.
+Clients that lack these capabilities or choose not to use them MUST select the short-term flow.

-The advantage of using the long term flow is that the client can be trusted with longer expiry times of access grant tokens.
-In the short term flow the client must due to a shorter expiry time contact the access grant token server more often to obtain a new access grant token.
+The advantage of the long-term flow is that the client can be trusted with longer expiry times of access grant tokens.
+In the short-term flow, due to a shorter expiry time, the client must contact the access grant token server more often to obtain a new access grant token.

 A client selects the type of flow by either submitting a public key in the access grant request, or not.
-The latter leading to an short term flow.
+If a public key is submitted, the long-term flow is used; otherwise, the short-term flow applies.

 Protocol Messages